-The children who come to us from these families routinely suffer neglect, malnutrition, disease and the long-term effects of abuse.
+Extreme poverty effects families throughout the country, with the children who come to us from these families routinely suffering neglect, malnutrition, disease and the long-term effects of abuse.

 Families are large and fragmented.
 Manual labour is common for children and often from a very young age.
-Early marriage is a shadow facing many young girls (some as young as 12) and crimes related to drug abuse and drug trafficking are common and put the lives of these children in constant danger.
+The prospect of early marriage overshadows many young girls (some as young as 12) and crimes related to drug abuse and drug trafficking are common and put the lives of these children in constant danger.

 The rural communities in the North East of the country are most affected.
 Here the Sisters find that many children are suffering from malnutrition.
-Where early education is available it is of very poor quality.
+When early education is available, it is of very poor quality.
 Non-attendance at school is widespread for poor children due to lack of access.
-Throughout the pandemic the majority of Brazilian schools remained closed, depriving most children of intellectual development, safety and vital school support and nutrition.
+Throughout the pandemic the majority of Brazilian schools remained closed, depriving most children of intellectual development, safety, vital school support and nutrition.

 The most impoverished families in the Brazilian communities have been the most significantly affected by the fall-out of the Covid-19 pandemic.
 As lockdowns and curfews have impacted on companies and informal jobs have been cut, the poorest families who relied on income from these employments have suffered, falling further into poverty.

 The Sisters of Mary school programmes in Brazil provide new hope for the children of these communities.
-With the support of our friends and donors the Sisters are able to run two programmes in Brazil.
-The secondary school for girls in Brasilia and an elementary school and day care facility for younger children in São Paulo.
+With the support of our friends and donors, the Sisters are able to run two programmes in Brazil: a secondary school for girls in Brasilia and an elementary school and day care facility for younger children in São Paulo.

 With over 800 children in our care, the support of our donors and the dedication of the Sisters ensured that the girls remained safe, well and properly nourished.